This sensory slime promises HOURS of fun for your toddler or sensory loving kid. And the shades of green make it a great craft for St. Patrick’s Day!

 Then fold and twist them together until you have one big beautiful lump of sensory slime.

 You can keep your sensory slime in a zip top plastic bag for weeks, and have it ready made whenever the kids want to play with it.
+If you want to go for a different theme and look of slime, check out our Easter egg slime recipe!

 Whether you have a toddler exploring their senses, or a child with sensory struggles, I can’t recommend sensory slime enough.
 We have both, and this is truly one of the most fun and calming activities for our kiddos.